-Used Car Buyers
+Returning a Used Car

 Consumers who purchase a used car for less than $40,000 must be offered a two-day contract cancellation option agreement.

-- Used cars priced at $40,000 or more,
+- Cars priced at $40,000 or more

-- New cars,
+- New cars

-- Private party sales,
+- Private party sales

-- Off-highway vehicles,
+- Off-highway vehicles

-- Recreational vehicles,
+- Recreational vehicles

 If you want a contract cancellation agreement, the used car dealer might request a fee.
 The dealer may also charge a maximum restocking fee if you do decide to return the vehicle within the two-day period.

-New Car Buyers
+Returning a New Car

-Since new cars are expected to be in working condition and without defects, there are specific laws, such as lemon laws, that protect consumers who purchase a defective vehicle.
+Since new cars are expected to be in working condition and without defects, there are specific lemon laws that protect consumers who purchase a defective vehicle.

-Lemon law cases can be complicated because you will need to present sufficient evidence to prove that your vehicle is a lemon.
-Our California lemon law attorneys can help you prepare your lemon law case so that you can receive the compensation you deserve.
+Lemon law cases can be complicated.
+You will need to present sufficient evidence to prove that your vehicle is a lemon.
+Our California attorneys at O’Connor Law Group can help you prepare your lemon law case so you can receive the compensation you deserve.